 If you must restore and recover a current data file, and if you have an image copy available on disk, then you do not need to have RMAN copy the image copy back to its old location.
-Instead, you can use the image copy in place as a replacement for the data file to be restored.
-"Performing Complete Recovery After Switching to a Copy" explains how to perform this task.
+Instead, you can use the image copy in place as a replacement for the data file to be restored as described in "Performing Complete Recovery After Switching to a Copy".

 8.4.2 About User-Managed Image Copies

 RMAN can use image copies created by mechanisms outside of RMAN, such as native operating system file copy commands or third-party utilities that leave image copies of files on disk.
 This type of copy is known as a user-managed backup or operating system backup.

 CATALOG command to inspect an existing image copy